Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 15. Webhooks — generic HTTP webhook receiver

 All gateways share the same security model: ALLOWED_USERS allowlist or DM pairing code approval.
-Global: GATEWAY_ALLOWED_USERS applies across all connected platforms.
-Per-platform variables override the global setting.
-Setting GATEWAY_ALLOW_ALL_USERS=true accepts messages from anyone — never do this for a gateway with shell access.
+GATEWAY_ALLOWED_USERS applies across all connected platforms as a global setting.
+Per-platform variables override it.
+GATEWAY_ALLOW_ALL_USERS=true accepts messages from anyone — do not set this on a gateway with shell access.

 Running multiple gateways simultaneously

 One hermes gateway process handles all configured platforms.
-If you set up both Telegram and Discord credentials, the same agent instance responds on both.
-A message from Telegram and a message from Discord reach the same agent with the same memory and context.
+Set credentials for Telegram and Discord both, and the same agent responds on both channels with shared memory and context.
+A message from Telegram and a message from Discord reach the same agent — your task history and preferences persist regardless of which platform you are messaging from.

-The built-in cron scheduler runs inside the gateway process, ticking every 60 seconds.
-Scheduled tasks can deliver to any connected platform — a morning briefing can go to Telegram, a work-hours alert to Slack, and an end-of-day summary to Email.
+The built-in cron scheduler runs inside the gateway process and can deliver to any connected platform.
+A morning briefing goes to Telegram, a work-hours alert to Slack, an end-of-day summary to Email — all from the same scheduled task configuration.

 Token usage is higher through messaging gateways than CLI.
-The official documentation notes that Telegram adds roughly 15,000-20,000 tokens of overhead per message (vs 6,000-8,000 in CLI) due to AGENTS.md workspace files and additional context.
-At OpenRouter pricing for Claude Sonnet, that is approximately $0.03-0.06 per message just in overhead.
-Use hermes tools to disable unused tool categories to reduce the baseline token cost.
+Telegram adds roughly 15,000-20,000 tokens of overhead per message (versus 6,000-8,000 in CLI) due to AGENTS.md workspace files and additional context.
+At Sonnet 4.6 pricing, that is approximately $0.03-0.06 per message in overhead alone.
+Disable unused tool categories with hermes tools to reduce the baseline cost.

 On Hermes OS, gateway configuration is handled through the dashboard — paste your Telegram bot token and user ID, click connect, done.
 The gateway service is managed, monitored, and restarted automatically.
-You do not need to manage the hermes gateway installsystemctlloginctl enable-linger sequence manually.
+You do not need the hermes gateway installsystemctlloginctl enable-linger sequence.

 All 15 gateways are available on Hermes OS.
-Multi-gateway setup (Telegram + Discord + Email simultaneously) works without any additional configuration beyond adding the credentials for each platform.
+Multi-gateway setup (Telegram + Discord + Email simultaneously) works by adding credentials for each platform in the dashboard.

 Common questions